Division of Debt in Divorce

 Dividing debt during a divorce is just as important as the division of marital property.
 Any loans or lines of credit you and your spouse jointly signed become your joint responsibility.
 Additionally, depending on your income, assets, health, and personal situation, you could be held accountable for debt on credit cards and loans that are not in your name but were incurred during the course of your marriage.
-At the Naperville law firm of Sullivan Taylor, Gumina & Palmer, P.C., our attorneys work closely with clients in matters related to the division of debt during a divorce.
-We take steps to prevent you from being saddled with debt that isn't yours and propose measures for negotiating a settlement that doesn't leave you at a disadvantage.
+Our attorneys work closely with clients in matters related to the division of debt during a divorce.
+We take steps to prevent you from being saddled with debt that isn’t yours and propose measures for negotiating a settlement that doesn’t leave you at a disadvantage.

 While each case is different, typically the following kinds of debt CAN be subject to division:

 - car loans

 - Debt on jointly owned company

 - Credit card debt acquired during the marriage